"Filled with rich detail and lovable characters . . . Wieland finds something fascinating and engrossing in every twist of the tale.

 “The novel's quirky heroine is both tour guide to an underside of Tokyo and a savant capable of unbraiding human emotion.
 Tragic and empowering, The Ghosts of Okuma delivers on multiple levels, as rare as a perfectly executed snow angel following a winter dusting.”

-A feat of storytelling, at once a mystery, a love story and a clear-eyed meditation on the human condition.
+“A feat of storytelling, at once a mystery, a love story and a clear-eyed meditation on the human condition.
 Mitch Wieland has written a novel that is vibrant, lyrical and devastatingly true.”

-Brady Udall, author of The Miracle Life of Edgar Mint and The Lonely Polygamist
+Brady Udall, author of The Miracle Life of Edgar Mint

 “A broken family tries to piece itself back together on a wild journey that takes us from California to the neon-lit maze of Tokyo to the irradiated wasteland of Fukushima.
 The Ghosts of Okuma is a story of healing told with quirky humor, compelling mystery, and moving insight into the human heart.”

-Benjamin Percy, author of The Ninth Metal, Red Moon, Suicide Woods, and Thrill Me
+Benjamin Percy, author of Red Moon

-The Ghosts of Okuma is a love story, a quest, and a psychedelic trip into haunting realms that turn out to be spectacularly real.
+“The Ghosts of Okuma is a love story, a quest, and a psychedelic trip into haunting realms that turn out to be spectacularly real.
 In the shadow of suicide and nuclear catastrophe, our teenage hero, Wyatt, along with the unforgettable Yoshimi, navigate a labyrinth of pulsing streets, underground music scenes, love hotels, and exclusion zones.
-Mitch Wieland has built a world of neon and fog; love and loss; devastation and, ultimately, transcendence.
+Mitch Wieland has built a world of neon and fog; love and loss; devastation and, ultimately, transcendence.”

 Anna Caritj, author of Leda and the Swan